 Read our exclusive blog on the education of Sundar Pichai!

-A very notable Wharton alumni, Elon Musk was born on 28th June 1971 in South Africa.
-The seventh richest man in the world, Musk pursued a bachelor’s degree in economics from the Wharton school.
+Very notable Wharton alumni, Elon Musk was born on 28th June 1971 in South Africa.
+The seventh richest man in the world, Musk pursued a bachelor’s degree in economics from the Wharton School.
 He is the founder, CEO and lead designer of SpaceX, an American aerospace manufacturing company along with being the current CEO of the American Electric vehicle manufacturing company, Tesla, Inc. He is also the founder of The Boring Company and Neuralink, and the co-founder of OpenAI.
 He secured the joint-first position on the list of the Most Innovative Leaders of 2019 by Forbes.

 The current President of the United States, Donald John Trump is another of the famous Wharton alumni.
 Born on 14th June 1946 in New York City, he completed his bachelor’s degree in economics from the Wharton School in 1968.
 He became the 45th President of the United States of America in 2016 after defeating Hillary Clinton, the nominee of the Democratic Party.
-Although his tenure has sparked various protests in opposition to his policies, he is seeking a second term as the nominee of the Republican Party in the 2020 Presidential elections which is scheduled to be held in November.
+Although his tenure has sparked various protests in opposition to his policies, he is seeking a second term as the nominee of the Republican Party in the 2020 Presidential elections which are scheduled to be held in November.

 Born on 6th April 1939 in New York City, John Sculley completed his MBA degree from the Wharton School and is considered to be among the most notable of its alumni.
 He was the CEO of the American multinational technology company Apple Inc. from 1983 till his resignation from the post in 1993.
-He has also held the position of vice president and president of PepsiCo between 1970 and 1983.
+He also held the position of vice president and president of PepsiCo between 1970 and 1983.
 A renowned expert in marketing, he is currently involved with numerous hi-tech start-up companies including OpenPeak, Inflexion Point, next source, WorldMate etc.

 Also Read: Famous Indian Entrepreneurs